CESNET/etlog/doc/notes.md

 Mail is handled by postfix mail server.
 Postfix configuration type is set up as Internet site.
-Listeting only on localhost address is done with `inet_interfaces = 127.0.0.1` in /etc/postfix/main.cf
+Listeting only on localhost address (for both ipv4 and ipv6) is done with `inet_interfaces = 127.0.0.1, [::1` in /etc/postfix/main.cf

 #### Node.js